sapa1215/saurabhpant-web/src/content/blog/inventory-paradox-telecom-modernisation.md

 **Predictive Digital Twins.** Accurate, AI-maintained inventory is the prerequisite for meaningful digital twins.
 AI cannot generate accurate insights or make sound decisions based solely on observable data like alarms or performance metrics.
 To create a true digital twin of the network, AI must understand what assets exist, where they are located, how they interconnect, and how they function across passive, active, and virtual layers.
 When the inventory is accurate and continuously updated, the digital twin becomes a genuine simulation environment where operators can model proposed changes, test failure scenarios, and optimise resource allocation without touching the live network.

 **Breaking the Vendor Lock-in on Domain Knowledge.** Perhaps most significantly, AI has the potential to reduce the structural advantage that equipment vendors have historically enjoyed in inventory modernisation.
-If an AI system can learn the data models, relationship structures, and operational semantics of a complex multi-vendor network from its own observations — rather than requiring that knowledge to be pre-programmed by vendor-specific specialists — the barrier to entry for new inventory platforms potentially decreases.
+If an AI system can learn the data models, relationship structures, and operational semantics of a complex multi-vendor network from its own observations — rather than requiring that knowledge to be pre-programd by vendor-specific specialists — the barrier to entry for new inventory platforms potentially decreases.

 Microsoft's analysis of AI's impact on OSS and BSS describes the transformation underway: once defined by siloed architectures and manual processes, core operational systems are now evolving into intelligence-driven platforms — bolstered by AI, generative AI, and increasingly agentic AI capable of proactive, autonomous operations.